Many questions float my way as you plan your trip and while we sail. So, before you step on board, here are answers to some:

 Where are we going?
 We sail from Oahu’s south (protected) shore, not far from Waikiki, past beautiful coastline in the cobalt blue blue waters of our Pacific.
 Wildlife such as green sea turtles/ honu, dolphins/ nai’a, humpback whales/ kohola (in winter season only), and flying fish/ malolo are some of the critters we may see as we sail.
 This is not destination sailing…Destination is sailing …it’s more about the experience of being out on the water than getting somewhere.

-Can we sail to the north shore?
+Can we sail to the north shore, the sandbar, or another island?
 Distances while sailing are significant.
 Consider sailing 100 miles at 7 mph.
-Yes, that makes the north shore or any outer-island a distance unable to be covered during a day-sail.
+This makes the north shore , the Kaneohe sandbar or any outer-island a distance unable to be covered during a day-sail.
 Fact: circumnavigating Oahu takes minimum 24 hours non-stop.
 This translates into a 4-day 3-night multi-day charter.
-Molokai and beyond are a minimum 5-day charter.
+Molokai and Lanai are a minimum 5-day charter.
 Maui is a minimum 7-day charter.

 Is the sailing calm or choppy ( I am worried about sea sickness)?If conditions outside Diamond Head are too brisk and bumpy we have a fabulous sailing triangle inside that wind line with wonderful views of Oahu and awesome trade wind sailing.
 Regarding seasickness: BONINE is available at any drugstore and it is always best to be preventative!